What PSI Should My Tires Be? A Simple Tire Pressure Guide

 Inflate And Recheck Pressure

-After confirming cold readings with a reliable gauge, add air in short bursts and remeasure until each tire matches the manufacturer’s recommended PSI.
-When checking your tire pressure, remove the valve cap first, press the gauge firmly to avoid leaks, and note the reading.
-If low, inflate your tires incrementally — don’t blast air — then recheck to reach the PSI for every tire specified on the door placard or owner’s manual.
-Use a trusted handheld gauge rather than pump-mounted meters for correct air.
-After all tires read correctly, replace valve caps to keep out dirt and moisture.
-Remember heat raises pressure 4–6 PSI, so always measure cold.
-This method keeps you independent, safe, and in control.
+After getting cold readings with a reliable gauge, add air in short bursts and remeasure until each tire hits the manufacturer’s recommended PSI.
+Remove the valve cap first, press the gauge firmly to avoid leaks, and note the reading.
+Add air incrementally, don’t blast it in, then recheck each tire against the door placard or owner’s manual.

-When adding air, use an air compressor and seat the chuck securely on the valve stem to avoid leaks and overfilling.
+When adding air, seat the compressor chuck securely on the valve stem to avoid leaks and overfilling.
 If pressure is above the recommended PSI, press the valve core briefly to release small amounts until you reach the target.
-Always check pressure when tires are cold, re-measure after adjustment, and replace the valve caps to prevent leaks.
+Always check pressure when tires are cold, re-measure after each adjustment, and replace valve caps when finished.

 Safely Adding Air

-Start by removing the valve cap and checking the cold tire pressure with a gauge so you know whether to add or release air to reach the vehicle’s recommended PSI.
-Use an air compressor to add air in short bursts, aiming for the psi listed in your owner’s manual or door placard.
-Check cold Tire pressure between drives — driving adds 4–6 PSI.
-After each burst, re-measure until you hit the target PSI (pounds per square inch).
-When complete, confirm the reading and screw the valve caps back to prevent leaks and contamination.
-You’re reclaiming control: precise, steady actions free you from guesswork and risk.
+Start by removing the valve cap and checking cold tire pressure with a gauge.
+Then use an air compressor to add air in short bursts, aiming for the PSI listed in your owner’s manual or door placard.
+Re-measure between bursts until you hit the target.

 Tool Action